-The goal of this preventing medical errors continuing education program is to explore approaches to prevent medical errors that are both system-based and human performance-based and describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
-After studying the information presented here, you will be able to —
+The goal of this preventing medical errors continuing education program is to explore approaches to prevent medical errors that are both system-based and human performance-based and to describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
+After studying the information presented here, you will be able to:

-- Relate theories and strategies to reduce the occurrence of errors and improve patient outcomes.
+- Relate theories and strategies to reduce errors and improve patient outcomes

-- Define sentinel event, root cause analysis, and failure mode, effects, and criticality analysis.
+- Define sentinel event, root cause analysis, and failure mode effects analysis

-- Describe the impact of medical errors on healthcare providers.
+- Describe the effect of medical errors on healthcare providers

-Gannett Education is an approved sponsor by The New York State Education Department of Continuing Education for Physical Therapists and Physical Therapist Assistants from 10/21/09 to 10/20/15.
+OnCourse Learning is an approved sponsor by The NY State Education Department of Continuing Education for Physical Therapists and Physical Therapist Assistants from 10/21/09 to 10/20/18.

-This activity is provided by The Texas Board of Physical Therapy Examiners Accredited Provider #GED012010TPTA2012004 for 1/1/2010 to 1/31/2013 and #1601004 for 02/01/13 to 01/31/16 and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
-The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.
+This activity is provided by The TX Board of Physical Therapy Examiners Accredited Provider #GED012010TPTA2012004 for 1/1/2010 to 1/31/2013 and #1601004 for 02/01/13 to 01/31/16 and meets continuing competence requirements for PT and PTA licensure renewal in TX.
+The assignment of TX PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.

-Gannett Education is recognized by The Physical Therapy Board of California as an approved reviewer and provider of continuing competency courses for the state of California.
+OnCourse Learning is recognized by The Physical Therapy Board of CA as an approved reviewer and provider of continuing competency courses for the state of CA.

 This course has been approved as meeting the continuing education requirements for PTs and PTAs by: